-Introduction: Today marks the 13th anniversary of 9/11.
-This seems to be a fitting occasion to look back and remember the World Trade Center before they collapsed on that tragic day.
 Marieta and I visited the World Trade Center a few times.
 We even went to the top of one of the towers about a year before the tragedy.
-Today’s essay includes some photos which were taken during those times.
-This is all that remains of those fond memories.
+Today’s essay includes some photos which were taken during those visits.
+These photos are all that remains.

-Note: For a broader perspective of what I witnessed at the Pentagon on the day of 9/11, read this personal recollection posted at my site two years ago — REMEMBERING SEPTEMBER 11, 2011 AT THE PENTAGON
+Note: For a broader perspective of what I witnessed at the Pentagon on the day of 9/11, read this personal recollection posted at my site a few years ago — REMEMBERING SEPTEMBER 11, 2011 AT THE PENTAGON

 Within sight of those two towers, the Statue of Liberty is often said to symbolize our national identity.
-But the unruffled lady bearing a flaming torch is more of an ideal, really.
-Rooted squarely within the planet’s financial epicenter, the World Trade Center arose as the true manifestation who we are and what we’ve come to represent as a nation, as an economy, and as a people — imposing, bold, excessive, and unapologetic for it all.
+But the unruffled lady bearing a flaming torch is more of an idea, really.
+Perhaps even a myth, given where we are and what we’ve become.
+Rooted squarely within the planet’s financial epicenter, the World Trade Center arose as the true manifestation of a nation, an economy, and a people — imposing, bold, excessive, and unapologetic for it all.

 Which is precisely why they were such inviting targets on that fateful day no one saw coming.